SwissTierrasColombia/umleditor/README.md

 In order to install the UML Editor, [Download](https://github.com/AgenciaImplementacion/umleditor/releases/latest "Download UML/Editor") choose a directory and extract the ZIP file.

 ## How to run it?
-To start the UML Editor, enter the following command at the commandline prompt
+To start the UML Editor, enter the following command at the command line prompt

 ~~~
 java -jar umleditor.jar [options]